metastatedev/smarter-contracts/liquidity/swap_contract/README.md

 # Swapping fungible tokens on Tezos:

-This contract facilitates swapping of tokens between two parties.
-It checks that
+This contract facilitates **token swaps between two parties**.
+Imagine a market place with asks and bids of two types of fungible tokens.
+Once an ask offer is accepted, this contract can perform the transaction.
+The parties do not need to know or trust each other once an agreement for the swap is reached.

+The swap contract builds on tokens that are initiated with the [token contract](https://github.com/cryptiumlabs/smarter-contracts/tree/master/liquidity/token), and calls the *transferFrom* entry point of that contract.
+The swap contract checks that

 - the parties agree to the swapping amounts.
 - the parties have approve the agreed amounts and have enough balance for the agreed amounts.

-Once verified, the transfers of the tokens are called.
-Unless there are other error, the transfers should both succeed.
+Once verified, the transfers of the two tokens are called.  **Unless there are other errors**, the transfers should both succeed.

-This contract builds on tokens that are initiated with the [token contract](https://github.com/cryptiumlabs/smarter-contracts/tree/master/liquidity/token), and calls the *transferFrom* entry point of that contract.

 ## Contract Overview: